 A studio or unit is a study group with a particular theme or focus taken by our year two and three undergraduate art, architecture and design students and by postgraduate architecture students as part of their studies.
 Studios are led by both academic staff and professional practitioners, sometimes linking to external organisations or project briefs.
 At the start of each academic year, the leaders of each studio present their studio's themes, position and approach to allow students to choose from a wide range of issues, methods of working and types of project.
 During the year the studios come together for major events such as Celebration Week – when students present work in progress to panels of external critics – and summer exhibitions.
 Read about our 2017-18 studios.

 Join award-winning architects, artists and designers

 Recognition of students’ work is widespread.
-Architecture student Charles Mugisha’s competition-winning street furniture was installed on Aldgate High Street and can be seen, and sat upon, as you walk to Aldgate station; three students won awards at the prestigious RIBA President’s Medals 2016 for their innovative work in architecture; and alumna Hannah Thompson was awarded a Leverhulme Trust Grant to be Senate House Library’s first artist-in-residence.
+Furniture and product design student Charles Mugisha’s competition-winning street furniture was installed on Aldgate High Street and can be seen, and sat upon, as you walk to Aldgate station.
+Three students won awards at the prestigious RIBA President’s Medals 2016 for their innovative work in architecture and alumna Hannah Thompson was awarded a Leverhulme Trust Grant to be Senate House Library’s first artist-in-residence.

 Take up a short course

 In addition to our undergraduate and postgraduate courses, which include courses validated by the Royal Institute of British Architects (RIBA), the School offers a wide range of short courses.
 Whether you are seeking a new skill, developing an existing one or simply want a bite-size taste of The Cass, we offer short course for you.
 In our well-equipped studios students learn through making, experiment with process and technique and develop skills for personal and professional practice.

 Matthew Gregorowski named as one for four winners of Young Talent Architecture Award (YTAA)

 Entry deadline: Midnight on Monday 2 July 2018